 Cannabinoids and the Entourage Effect

-THC is short for tetrahydrocannabinol, and is what causes the mental and physical effects that can last a few minutes to a few hours.
+THC is short for tetrahydrocannabinol, and it’s what causes the mental and physical effects that can last a few minutes to a few hours.
 People who aren’t very familiar with all the types of marijuana believe that this is the only effect of using it.
-In marijuana flower like a pre-roll joint, the amount of THC is usually between 10-30 percent.
+In a cannabis flower, like a pre-roll joint, the amount of THC is usually between 10-30 percent.

 Extracts and concentrates like hash or oil can provide a higher number, giving you even more satisfaction.
 But these actually strip away everything in the plant except the THC.
 This gives people a quick high but without any flavor.

-That’s where the problem lies, and is something not a lot of people are aware of.
+That’s where the problem lies, and it’s something not a lot of people are aware of.

 THC is actually one of more than 100 cannabinoids.
 All can combine to give you a better experience.
 Another common compound in marijuana is CBD.
 While THC provides the mind and body ‘high’ that people are familiar with, CBD‘s main effect is pain relief.

 CBD products can include oil, lotions and other topical items.
 CBD oil benefits can mean even more relief.
-Oil is often made from hemp, another form of the cannabis plant that’s high in CBD but low in THC.
+Oil is often made from hemp, a form of the cannabis plant that’s high in CBD, but low in THC.